 A Checkup and a Shopping Trip

 Before I got really serious about the Orangetheory Transformation Challenge, I consulted with my doctor.
-I’m not 20 anymore, and after giving birth to a set of twins (my 5th and 6th — and final! — children) my body hasn’t quite felt the same.
-Fortunately, I was given the all-clear!
+Fortunately, I was given the all-clear and immediately stocked up on the following:

 - A new pair of athletic shoes